FSM

 A choice state is a state that represents a valid choice for a specific decision.
 It represents a very specific solver state that is a precondition for specific actions (solver API calls) to be executed.
 Choice states may only be transitioned into from their corresponding decision state.

-As an example, states #SAT and #UNSAT are choice states.
+As an example, states State::SAT and State::UNSAT are choice states.

 Note